spinecone/diy-sex-robot/fun_with_booleans.md

 # Fun With Booleans

 * Hmm, this program might be too intense.
-How can we add a 3000 millisecond delay whenever the vibration speed is at 0?
+How can we add a 2000 millisecond pause whenever the vibration speed is at 0?